open-pioneer/trails-starter/docs/tutorials/HowToThemeAnApp.md

 (at `src/apps/empty`).

 By default, the app is shown in a theme specified in the Trails Core packages.
-To overwrite some or all styles, a custom app-theme can be created.
+To overwrite some or all styles (e.g. the "trails" color scheme), a custom app-theme can be created.

+## Create custom theme

 First, in your apps "empty" folder, create a new folder called "theme" and add a file called "theme.ts".

 This file will contain our theme which is a Chakra UI theming object.
 The structure of this object is described in the [Chakra documentation](https://chakra-ui.com/docs/styled-system/theme).
 The custom theme does not need to be a complete theme: we can just override specific theming properties.